ABRG-Models/Stalefish/README.md

 make
 sudo make install
 ```
 (Note I used -mmacosx-version-min=10.14 to build for a minimum Mac OS of Mojave.
-You don't need to do that; it's completely optional on a Mac and definitly leave it out on Linux!)
+You don't need to do that; it's completely optional on a Mac and definitely leave it out on Linux!)

 ##### libomp on Mac

-I used some OpenMP pragmas in sfview, so on a Mac, you need to make sure you have libomp.
+I used some OpenMP pragmas in sfview to speed up some of the processing, so on a Mac, you need to make sure you have libomp.
 This is compiled from the llvm compiler source code.

 ```
 git clone https://github.com/llvm/llvm-project.git